 The data below shares with you the amazing progress that students can make here at The King's Academy.
 Not only do our students achieve national levels of performance in their GCSEs but, so often, they go far beyond this achieving one, two or even three GCSE grades above in the full range of curriculum subjects.

-Our first student focussed slide shows you a selection of our top performers for Progress 8:
+Our first student focused slide shows you a selection of our top performers for Progress 8:

 As we continue our school improvement journey to make The King's a centre of academic excellence we are delighted with student performance in subjects that, apart from English and Maths, are included in the English Baccalaureate (science, geography, history and French):